 The private cloud allows you nearly all the same benefits of the public cloud, but more so.

 Most notably, the private cloud can provide a greater level of security, making it ideal for larger businesses, or businesses that handle HIPAA or financial data.
 With a private cloud this can be achieved while still allowing the organization to benefit from cloud computing.

 Private cloud services also offer some other benefits for business users including more control over the server allowing it to be tailored to your own preferences and in-house styles.
 While this can remove some of the scalability options, private cloud providers often offer what is known as "cloud bursting," (aka hybrid clouds) which is when non-sensitive data is switched to a public cloud to free up private cloud space in the event of a significant spike in demand until such times as the private cloud can be expanded.
 In summary, the main benefits of the private cloud are:

 - Improved security

 - Greater control over the server

-- Flexibility in the form of Cloud Bursting
+- Flexibility in the form of cloud bursting

 Disadvantages of choosing a private cloud

-The downsides of private cloud services include a higher initial outlay, although in the long term many business owners find that this balances out and actual becomes more cost effective than public cloud use.
+The downsides of private cloud services include a higher initial outlay, although in the long term many business owners find that this balances out and actually becomes more cost effective than public cloud use.
 It is also more difficult to access the data held in a private cloud from remote locations due to the increased security measures.